lala-la-flaca/DevOpsBootcamp_13_Programming_with_Python/README.md

 # 🏗 Project Architecture

 # ⚙️ Project Configuration
-1. Install Python locally on your machine, following the steps according to your OS.
+1. Install Python on your machine following the steps for your operating system:

    [Python](https://www.python.org/downloads/release/python-3137/)
    ```bash